 Early Origins of the Woodhall family

 The surname Woodhall was first found in North Yorkshire at Woodale, a hamlet in Coverdale in the Yorkshire Dales.
 The place name dates back to 1223 where it was listed as Wulvedale and literally meant "valley frequented by wolves."
 Early Yorkshire records show Jordan de la Wodehalle recorded there c.
 1265.
 In nearby Cumberland, John del Wodhall was listed in the Subsidy Rolls for 1332.

 Early History of the Woodhall family

-Another 87 words (6 lines of text) are included under the topic Early Woodhall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Woodhall research.
+Another 44 words (3 lines of text) covering the years 1556, 1643, 1556, 1591, 1599, 1627, 1633, 1628, 1627, 1641 and 1643 are included under the topic Early Woodhall History in all our PDF Extended History products and printed products wherever possible.

 Woodhall Spelling Variations

 Spelling variations of this family name include: Woodall, Woodhall, Woodhull and others.

 Early Notables of the Woodhall family (pre 1700)

 Notables of this surname at this time include: John Woodall (1556?-1643), English surgeon, born about 1556, the son of Richard Woodall of Warwick and his wife Mary.

 "He began life as a military surgeon in Lord Willoughby's regiment in 1591, and afterwards lived abroad at Stoad in Germany, and, knowing German well, acted as interpreter to an embassy sent thither by Queen Elizabeth.
 He remained eight years in Germany, travelling also in France and in Poland, where he practised the cure of the plague.
 In 1599 he was admitted to...